Skip to content

 operation: Severity When it fires Should fail2ban ban?

-login_success NOTICE Successful credential check (or SAML/OIDC handshake completed) No
+login_success NOTICE Successful credential check.
+A completed SAML/OIDC handshake emits saml_login_success / oidc_login_success instead No

 login_failed WARNING Credential check rejected: unknown user, wrong password, or disabled account Yes